Dual Certified Vessels for Low Temperature Service

 [In the] 1968 edition of Section II … the SA-212 Specification was deleted …it was replaced with two specifications.
 The SA-212 steel plate melted to coarse-grain practice was replaced with SA-515 (Specification for Pressure Vessel Plates, Carbon Steel, for Intermediate and Higher Temperature Service) and the SA-212 steel plate melted to finegrain practice was replaced with SA-516 (Specification for Pressure Vessel Plates, Carbon Steel, for Moderate and Lower Temperature Service).
 These two specifications-along with SA-299 (Specification for Pressure Vessel Plates, Carbon Steel, Manganese-Silicon), which has slightly higher room-temperature strength-were first published in the 1949 Edition of Section II.
 They continue to be used today as the carbon steel plate materials of choice for boiler and pressure-vessel applications.

 SA-212 in older vessels being recalculated could be either coarse or fine grain.
 Either Curve A or a better curve.
 Proving that it was built to fine grain practice and impact tested to SA-300 could be difficult for an old vessel.
 Sometimes it is only possible to assume that it was made to Curve A. There are also some concerns that special care is required for hydrotesting coarse grained pressure vessels.
-See TSSA and National Board (search page for SA-212)
+National Board (search page for SA-212)

 1.Q2.
 Is it permissible to bring into and operate a used pressure vessel that was manufactured of SA-212 Grade B steel?
 The vessel was not impact tested when it was manufactured.